Did you know that 2016 is the United Nations International Year of Pulses (IYP)?

 I have been working to perfect the spice blend for my restaurant style chana masala for almost a month.
 There is no wrong way to make this spice blend as long as you have some basic key ingredients.
 The only tricky part was figuring out the proportions so that the dish is a perfect blend of spicy and tangy flavors, without over complicating the recipe by using too many ingredients.
 I am so excited that I finally have my recipe nailed and happy to share it with you.
 Here is how I make my favorite homemade chana masala spice blend.

-Over the past several years, during her visits to us she has taught me how to create a simplified version in smaller batches.
-It only uses 5 ingredients that are readily available – peppercorns, green cardamom, cinnamon, cloves and black cumin or caraway seeds.
+Over the past several years, during her visits to the US she taught me how to create a simplified version in smaller batches.
+This version uses 5 ingredients that are readily available – peppercorns, green cardamom, cinnamon, cloves and black cumin or caraway seeds.
 Just 1 tsp of this garam masala can add authentic flavors to many Indian dishes.
-Sure beats one that is store bought.
+Flavors of this homemade version has NO comparison to any store bought spice blend.